OpenDSA/OpenDSA-stable/RST/en/Design/Dictionary.rst

 objects are stored in two separate dictionaries, one using the ID field as the key and the other using the name field as the key.

-.. codeinclude:: Design/DictionaryTest.pde
+.. codeinclude:: Design/DictionaryTest
    :tag: PayrollTest

 One problem with the example as it is written is that the dictionary relies on the programmer to be reasonable about being consistent with the keys.
+These dictionaries are intended to have :ref:`homogeneous <homogeneity> <ListElement>` elements.
-Nothing stops the programmer from inserting an integer key into the names dictionary, or searching with an integer search key.
+But nothing stops the programmer from inserting an integer key into the names dictionary, or searching with an integer search key.
 This problem can be handled by using C++ templates or Java generics.
-Module :numref:`<ListElement>` discusses in more detail the concept of container class :term:`homogeneity`.

 The fundamental operation for a dictionary is finding a record that matches a given key.
-This raises the issue of how to extract the key from a record.
+This raises the issue of how to
-General-purpose methods for defining and extracting key fields are discussed in Module :numref:`<Comparison>`.
+:ref:`extract the key <comparable> <Comparison>` from a record.
-For reasons disucussed there, our dictionary implementations generally store key/value pairs so as to be able to extract the key associated with a record for this particular dictionary.
+We will usually assume that dictionary implementations store a :term:`key-value pair` so as to be able to extract the key associated with a record for this particular dictionary.

 The ``insert`` method of the dictionary class supports the key-value pair implementation because it takes two parameters,